ircdocs/modern-irc/index.md

 Examples:

-     :csd.bu.edu WALLOPS :Connect '*.uiuc.edu 6667' from Joshua; WALLOPS
+     :csd.bu.edu WALLOPS :Connect '*.uiuc.edu 6667' from Joshua
-                                     message from csd.bu.edu announcing a
+                                     ;WALLOPS message from csd.bu.edu announcing
-                                     CONNECT message it received and acted
-                                     upon from Joshua.
+                                     a CONNECT message it received and acted upon from Joshua.
 <!--
 ## Miscellaneous Messages